pimsmath/m2pi.ca/content/home/hero.md

 **June 4-24, 2024**

-In July 2024 PIMS is holding a hybrid workshop called Math to Power Industry(M2PI 2024).
+In June 2024 PIMS is holding a hybrid workshop called Math to Power Industry(M2PI 2024).
 M2PI 2024 is green-themed!
 Workshop problems will involve clean energy, clean tech, problems related to climate change and other problems in the realm of climate resilience.